-Indonesia has ratified ILO Convention No 111 of 1958 on Discrimination in Respect of Employment and Occupation.
+Indonesia has ratified International Labour Organization Convention No 111 of 1958 on Discrimination in Respect of Employment and Occupation.
 Thus, discrimination regulated in this Convention is sufficient grounds for an anti-discrimination claim.
 In other instances, it can encompass:

-- discrimination over a job opportunity and equal treatment from an employer; - discrimination between salary of male and female employees doing the same job; and - discrimination against an employee with HIV/ AIDS.
+- discrimination over a job opportunity and equal treatment from an employer; - discrimination in relation to the salary of male and female employees doing the same job; and - discrimination against an employee with HIV/ AIDS.